richmahn/en_tn/num/front/intro.md

 #### Who wrote the Book of Numbers? ####

 The writers of both the Old and New Testament present Moses as being very involved with writing the Book of Numbers.
 However, at a later time, scribes and priests probably put the book into its present form.
-They included material from other sources such as eyewitness accounts and books of history (21:14).
-One such book was "The Book of the Wars of Yahweh."
+They included material from other sources such as eyewitness accounts and books of history.
+One such book was "the scroll of the Wars of Yahweh" (21:14).
 This book may have been completed after Moses' death.
 Scribes may have used it when they worked on the Book of Numbers.

 ## Part 2: Important Religious and Cultural Concepts ##